Alliance News

 There is a risk that domestically, the anticipated reduced oversight from Trump’s push for less regulation — particularly in artificial intelligence [STAT] — could compromise patient privacy and data security and ultimately affect global standards in medical technology.
 The nomination of vaccine skeptic Robert F. Kennedy Jr. for HHS secretary raises additional concerns [STAT], including an erosion of trust in public health measures.

-Our members—including the Consortium of Universities for Global Health, Global Health Council, Global Health Technology Coalition, Public Health Institute, San Francisco Community Health Center, Seed Global Health, and the University of California — have issued statements reflecting their perspectives.
+Our members—including the Consortium of Universities for Global Health, Global Health Council, Global Health Technology Coalition, Public Health Institute, San Francisco Community Health Center, Seed Global Health, Stanford Center for Innovation in Global Health, and the University of California — have issued statements reflecting their perspectives.
+The Consortium of Universities for Global Health has further called for evidence-based evaluations of nominees for key public health leadership roles.
+Insights from Global Health Council, Friends of the Global Fight, UC Berkeley, and UCSF have been highlighted in prominent news outlets.
 Our aim is to provide our multi-sector network with insights from fellow members and respected news sources.

 “We will continue to bring forward evidence of the power of strong health systems to address diverse challenges, from building climate resilience to pandemic preparedness,” wrote Vanessa Kerry, CEO of Seed Global Health.
 “And we will continue to show that health is an investment, not a cost, with a firm resolve to convince even the skeptics of the importance of this approach.”